-Another trip to Asia, namely to the Philippines, makes the film Overseas directed by Yoon Sung-A. We enter the world of Filipino housemaids, a school where they are taught to serve a table properly, wash babies, or endure the tantrum of a furious mistress.
+Trip to Asia, namely to the Philippines, makes the film Overseas directed by Yoon Sung-A. We enter the world of Filipino housemaids, a school where they are taught to serve a table properly, wash babies, or endure the tantrum of a furious mistress.
 However, sisterhood and support during training differ significantly from the work for real masters abroad.
 Young women part from their beloved, leave their own families to take care of others.
 The sympathetic intimacy to the character made this film a festival favourite.
 Overseas has visited Locarno, IDFA and many other iconic festivals.

 A still from What You Gonna Do When the World's on Fire?

 "What are you going to do when the world is on fire?"

 "I’ll hold tight the person next to me.”